 Find ways to bring people together authentically.
 Consider running wellness check-ins at the beginning of each meeting, leading group meditations, and planning creative social activities, such as a game night, lip-sync battle, virtual lunchrooms, or (safe) 1-on-1 coffee meetups with different people around the organization.

 An organization’s core values shouldn’t change in the face of a crisis but should instead be your guide as you determine the next steps forward.
 Now is the time to really lean into your values to ensure that all decisions are authentic and resonate with your people.
 Only do things that feel aligned with your organization’s culture.
 If you do activities like virtual karaoke night but that doesn’t align with your team’s culture, it will be more isolating than connective.

 Lead by example

 We’ve learned from remote-first work that the workday can look very different for different individuals.
 For some, it can be easy to work long hours without a break.
 It might be impossible for those with young children to get any meaningful work done until after they’re asleep.
-Further, according to a recent National Geographic article, “the unprecedented explosion of in response to the pandemic has launched an unofficial social experiment, showing at a population scale what’s always been true: virtual interactions can be extremely hard on the brain.”
+Further, according to a recent National Geographic article, “the unprecedented explosion of [video calls] in response to the pandemic has launched an unofficial social experiment, showing at a population scale what’s always been true: virtual interactions can be extremely hard on the brain.”